 Some people went to church to give thanks for the peace at hastily arranged services, while others strolled around their local streets admiring the flags and streamers that had been hung out.
 Children set to work making Union Jack flags with cardboard and crayons.

 Although VE Day was strictly speaking a continental European event, it was celebrated all over the world.
 In London, more than a million people took to the streets and huge crowds gathered outside Buckingham Palace to see Churchill standing on the balcony alongside King George VI.
-The king’s daughters, Princesses Elizabeth – the future Queen Elizabeth II (pictured far left) – and Margaret, appeared alongside them.
+The king's daughters, Princess Elizabeth – the future Queen Elizabeth II (pictured far left) – and Princess Margaret, appeared alongside them.
 In Paris and New York, similar crowds gathered along the Champs Elysée and in Times Square.

 Michael Mason, 13, who had been evacuated from his home in central London to a village in Hertfordshire in 1939 and was still there on VE Day, said: “I caught the early bus… to London.
 I wanted to spend the day with my mum and dad.
 The scenes in the capital were incredible.
 It was one huge celebration.
 A tremendous wave of pent-up feelings had broken loose.
 The streets were crammed with joyful revellers.”

 The partying went on into the night: “Crowds surged back to Buckingham Palace to call for the king and queen again, lines of conga dancers wove along Piccadilly, revellers jumped into the fountains in Trafalgar Square,” wrote Gardiner.
 “The police were tolerant, instructed to intervene only when there was danger to life or limb, to let a war weary people go a little wild just for one night.
 In fact, there was remarkably little trouble or drunken behaviour – partly because most pubs had already run dry by eight o’clock.”